-SinclairProsser Law LLC is an elder law and estate planning law firm that serves Queenstown, Maryland and surrounding areas.
+SinclairProsser Law is an elder law and estate planning law firm that serves Queenstown, Maryland and surrounding areas.
 Our firm works closely with clients to identify the issues that concern them about their future.
 Depending upon the circumstances, this could include issues related to estate planning to provide for heirs or beneficiaries, making plans for retirement and protecting assets, preparing for incapacity or serious illness, and more.
 We can help you to create and implement a plan using the legal tools that work for your situation.

 If you live in Queenstown, MD, you should give us a call today because you never know when you may suffer an illness or injury and it is best to have plans made in advance.
 We’ll treat you with the compassion you deserve and put our considerable knowledge to work for you so reach out now to get your plans underway.